TheAlcoholicChicken/Documentation/index.md

 	"app_name": "App Name",
 	"app_url": "App Url",
-	"app_icon": "App Icon URl" // url to the image file, prefebly hosted on the app's server }
+	"app_icon": "App Icon URl" // url to the image file, prefebly hosted on the app's server "auth_token": "token" // token you want the management service to have when it sends requests to YOUR app }
 ```
-3.  the response should be, it will include the token you have to use for any other requests
+3.  the response will include the token you have to use for any other requests